Textualize/textual/docs/widget_gallery.md

 ## Tabs

-A row of tabs you can select with the mouse or navigate with keys
+A row of tabs you can select with the mouse or navigate with keys.

 [Tabs reference](./widgets/tabs.md){ .md-button .md-button--primary }